Melton Mowbray Navigation: Decline

-The Oakham canal had never been so profitable, paying dividends of around 3.8 per cent, and lack of water during the dry summer of 1844 resulted in it closing for five months.
-When the Midland Railway sought to build their Syston and Peterborough Railway, the Oakham company negotiated, and the railway bought the canal on 29 October 1847, with a view to closing it and using part of the bed for their line.
+The Oakham Canal had never been so profitable, paying dividends of around 3.8 per cent, and lack of water during the dry summer of 1844 resulted in it closing for five months.
+When the Midland Railway sought to build their Syston and Peterborough Railway, the Oakham Canal Company negotiated, and the railway bought the canal on 29 October 1847 under the Midland Railway (Oakham Canal Purchase) Act 1846 (9 & 10 Vict. c. cclv), with a view to closing it and using part of the bed for their line.
 The effect on the Melton Mowbray Navigation was dramatic.
-1847 was its best year, for it carried 68,896 tons, of which 39,451 proceeded on to the Oakham canal.
+1847 was its best year, for it carried 68,896 tons, of which 39,451 proceeded on to the Oakham Canal.
 With the Oakham closed, traffic for the following year was less than half, at 30,879 tons, and had dropped to just 13,301 tons in 1850.
 Income fell even faster, from £4,830 in 1847 to £415 in 1849.
-The Canal company attempted to sell the waterway to the Loughborough Navigation in the 1860s, and then to the Midland Railway Company, but neither were interested.
+The canal company attempted to sell the waterway to the Loughborough Navigation in the 1860s, and then to the Midland Railway Company, but neither were interested.
 It struggled on until closure on 1 August 1877.

-The act of Abandonment required the structures of the canal to be put into good order before they were abandoned, and this process was overseen by the engineer A.W.
-Dalton.
+The Melton Mowbray Navigation (Abandonment) Act 1877 (40 & 41 Vict. c. lxxviii) required the structures of the canal to be put into good order before they were abandoned, and this process was overseen by the engineer A. W. Dalton.
 Crescent shaped weirs were built in place of the upper lock gates, and some of the bridges were lowered while others were rebuilt.
 The towpaths, which were rented from the owners of the banks, reverted to their owners.